nyangweso-rodgers/data-ops/README.md

 # Project Description

+- This prject is for:
-- For Data Pipeline Service with Apache Kafka, Postgres, and MongoDB.
+  - **Data Pipeline** Service with **Apache Kafka**, **Postgres**, and **MongoDB**.
+  - API service, and a
+  - Next.js Application.

 # Services

-## Service #1: Running MongoDB Docker Container
+- The following **services**, or **Docker Containers** are running in this project:

+  1. mongo
+  2. postgres
+  3. pgadmin
+     - [dpage/pgadmin4](https://hub.docker.com/r/dpage/pgadmin4) is a web based administration tool for the PostgreSQL database.
+  4. kafka
+  5. kafka-ui
+  6. zookeeper
+  7. schema-registry
+  8. sale-order-api
+  9. customer-api
+  10. nextjs.app

+- **Remarks**:

   - Check my [github.com/nyangweso-rodgers - Running MongoDB Docker Container](https://github.com/nyangweso-rodgers/My-Databases/blob/my-dev-branch/03-Working-with-MongoDB/01-Run-MongoDB-Docker-Container/01-Using-Docker-Compose/Readme.md) on how to run a MongoDB Docker container using docker-compose.

-## Service #2: Running PostgreSQL Docker Container

   - Check my [github.com/nyangweso-rodgers - Running PostgreSQL Docker Container](https://github.com/nyangweso-rodgers/My-Databases/blob/my-dev-branch/02-Working-with-PostgreSQL/01-Setting-up-Postgres-on-Docker/01-With-Docker-Compose/Readme.md), GitHub repo on how to configure and run postgresql docker container using docker-compose.

-## Service #3: dpage/pgadmin4

-- [dpage/pgadmin4](https://hub.docker.com/r/dpage/pgadmin4) is a web based administration tool for the PostgreSQL database.

-# Running Apache Kafka Docker Container

-# Running Schema Registry Docker Container

-# Running kafka-ui Docker Container

 # Resources and Further Reading